Peer review process

 1

 Submissions are checked for adherence to the journal's formatting, language, and style requirements.
 Manuscripts are also screened using plagiarism detection software.
-Following these technical checks, the editor-in-Chief and the Associate Editor review the work to ensure it fits the journal's scope and meets all ethical standards.
-If the manuscript does not fit within the journal's scope, it may be rejected at this stage.
+Following these technical checks, the Editor-in-Chief and the Associate Editor review the work to ensure it fits the journal's scope and meets all ethical standards.
+Manuscripts that fall outside the defined scope and standard of the journal may be rejected during this initial assessment, with prompt notification sent to the author.
 This process typically takes approximately 3-7 days.

 2